Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 The dissolving ones were better, but both gave me severe stomach aches.
 I would take 1 pill and the stomach ache would last about 2-3 days.
 In my opinion, it was not worth it.

 This was when I first felt the babies move.
 It was so exciting!
 It felt like there were 2 little goldfish swimming around in me.
+A nurse from my doctor’s office called me this week and told me to start taking 81 mg of baby aspirin everyday until I’m 36 weeks.
+This is to prevent blood clots, because they can be common in twin pregnancies.

 Related Content: 6 Twin Mom Bloggers To Follow & Learn From